 NCSF remains a lesser known organization, but due to accreditation, it still holds respect in the fitness industry.

 Functional Anatomy and Training Instruction

-The NCSF does an excellent job of covering the functional anatomy training topics in an accessible and practical manner.
+The NCSF does an excellent job of covering functional anatomy training topics in an accessible and practical manner.
 This section includes basic skeletal and muscular anatomy and covers postural distortions and basic corrective solutions.

 As a fitness trainer, most of your new clients will have one or several postural distortions that can compromise movement.
 These issues include the common kinetic chain issues that occur with flat feet, caving knees, arched or rounded lower back, and a forward head position and rounded upper back.